These predicates add a dynamic clause, Clause, to the Prolog database. They optionally return a database reference in Ref:

 A valid dynamic Prolog clause.

 A database reference, which uniquely identifies the newly asserted Clause.

 where Head is of type callable and Body is a valid clause body.
 If specified, then M must be an atom.

 assertz(Head) means assert the unit-clause Head.
 The exact

 assertz((Head :- true)).

 If Body is uninstantiated, then it is taken to mean

 | ?- assertz((p(X) :- X)).
 (A) | ?- assertz((p(X) :- call(X))).
 (B)

-Ref should be uninstantiated; a range exception is signalled if Ref does not unify with its return value.
-This exception is signalled after the assert has been completed.
+Ref should be uninstantiated; a range exception is signaled if Ref does not unify with its return value.
+This exception is signaled after the assert has been completed.

 The procedure for Clause must be dynamic or undefined.
 If it is undefined, then it is set to be dynamic.